On Sandon-type metrics for contactomorphism groups: Constructions

-The proof repeats verbatim that of Theorem~\ref{thm-3} with the following modifications: Lemma \ref{lem-loop} holds for loops $\varphi$ representing an element from $\Pi$, and inequality \eqref{eq-varphi} holds true with the loop $\{\phi_t\}$ representing an element of $\Pi$.
+The proof repeats verbatim that of Theorem~\ref{thm-3} with the following modifications: Lemma \ref{lem-loop} extends to any loop $\varphi=\{\phi_t\}$ representing an element of $\Pi$ under the assumption of strong stable intersection property, and given $f$ and $f'$ as in our hypotheses, inequality \eqref{eq-varphi} holds for a loop $\varphi=\{\phi_t\}$ representing an element of $\Pi$.